Required Reading (if you want to be published)

 5.)
 Stein on Writing by Sol Stein.
 A master editor to some of the most successful writers shares his techniques and strategies.
 If you want to learn the craft of writing that will lead to being published, then this book is for you.
 He provides solutions to some of the more common challenges that a writer faces.
 Also, his How to Grow a Novel is a good second book, but much of it is repetition.
 However, pages 163 -171 contain a summary of important concepts to remember.
 Stein's advice on writing is invaluable.

 6.)
 Making Scenes Come Alive - A short explanation and guide on how to make your scenes come alive for your reader.
 A must read for every writer.
+It is the shortcut to make your fiction grip the reader.
+If there is one concept in the craft you should know and apply - here it is.

 7.)
 Breaks and Chaptering - A internet post that explains where to make breaks and chapters.